ajhenley/gitbook/afirst_look_at_expression_language.md

 Hello ${sessionScope.user.firstName}
 {%endace%}

 The above code fragment is and example of Expression Language.
 It's a shortcut notation your JSP pages can use to display objects stored in the session.
 The word ```sessionScope``` is optional.
 The woud ```user``` is the name of the attribute from the servlet.
 It contains an instance of a User object which is in the session.
-The word firstName is formed by removing the word get from the getter, getFirstName(), and changing the case of the starting letter.
+The word firstName is formed by removing the word 'get' from the getter, ```getFirstName()```, and changing the case of the starting letter.
 It is also the same as the private variable in the User class but it actually comes from the getter.

 <div style="page-break-after: always;"></div>
 ####Your first Java Bean
-The User class in this example is a Java Bean.
-It's a class that meets the following criteria: all instance varibles are private and they are available through public getters and setters.
-It also must serializable.
+The User class in this example is a JavaBean.
+We use JavaBeans to pass data between servlets and JSP pages.
+It's a class that meets the following criteria: instance varibles are private.
+They are available through public getters and setters.
+The class must implement serializable.
+And contain a no-argument constructor.

 ####Here's the code for the User class:
 {%ace edit=false, lang='java'%}
 public class PersonBean implements java.io.Serializable {
     private String name = null;
+    public PersonBean(){}
     public String getName(){
         return name;
     }